TURNING 65? LET US HELP!

 At GiGi Senior Sales, our mission is to help individuals find affordable and comprehensive health insurance coverage that meets their unique needs.
 We are committed to providing exceptional customer service and support throughout the entire process.
 There is no charge for our services, so feel free to call to review your Medicare insurance plan each year during AEP or when your circumstances may change.

-We are located in beautiful East Texas, but our services reach across the entire United States, including Hawaii!
+We are located in beautiful East Texas, but our services reach across the entire United States.
 So don't hesitate to give us a call to assist you in finding a Medicare plan that suits your needs and budget!

 (903) 638-6375